01/11/2024

 Andy Keen-Downs, CEO of Pact said: “In the last few months, ministers have taken strong and decisive action to address the prisons crisis left by the previous Government.
 However, these alarming new figures show that the early release scheme will only work if we can reduce the number of people being recalled.

 “Those who pose a danger to the public should go back to prison.
 But too often people are recalled on minor technicalities or because they don’t have the support they need - they may have missed an appointment or have nowhere to live.
-We should consider returning to the system which required a court to recall someone to prison, rather than an overworked Probation Officer.
+We should consider returning to the system that required a court to recall someone to prison rather than an overworked probation officer.

 “Yesterday’s budget allocated £2.3bn in prison expansion and more funds for prison and probation staff.
-However it said little about more funding for the investment in resettlement and rehabilitation that is needed for people to make a genuine fresh start.
-We look forward to hearing more detail on this issue.”
+However, it said little about more funding for the investment in resettlement and rehabilitation needed for people to make a genuine fresh start.
+We look forward to hearing more details on this issue.”